Basic Usage of Process Management

 • How the assignee is designated:

-Users set as assignees in the Process Management setting become candidates for an assignee.
-Among the candidates, one user selected by the assignee of the previous status becomes the assignee for the next status.
+Users added to Assignee List in the Process Management settings are candidates to become the assignee.
+The assignee of the previous status selects one user among the candidates to be the assignee for the next status.

-When the user designated as the assignee performs an action, the status changes.
+When the user designated as the assignee performs the relevant action, the status changes.
 Figure: Example when "User chooses one assignee from the list to take action" is selected

 • How the assignee is designated:

-All users set as assignees in the Process Management setting become the assignees.
+All users added to Assignee List in the Process Management settings become the assignees.

-When all the assignees perform an action, the status changes.
+When all the assignees perform the relevant action, the status changes.
 Figure: Example when "All assignees in the list must take action" is selected

 • How the assignee is designated:

-All users set as assignees in the Process Management setting become the assignees.
+All users added to Assignee List in the Process Management settings become the assignees.

-When any one of the assignees performs the action, the status changes.
+When any one of the assignees performs the relevant action, the status changes.

 Figure: Example when "One assignee in the list must take action" is selected

-Setting up Process Management workflows with branch criteria
+Setting up Process Management workflows with branching criteria

-You can direct your process to perform different actions based on the value entered in a field.
+You can direct your workflow to move to different actions based on the values entered in the fields that you specify in the Process Management settings.

-For example, you can configure the setting in such a way that, if the value entered in the "Cost" field is $10,000 or more, approval is required, and if not, approval is skipped.
+For example, you can configure the settings in such a way that if the value entered in the "Cost" field is $10,000 or more, approval is required, and if not, approval is skipped.

-Figure: Example of a workflow with branch criteria
+Figure: Example of a workflow with branching criteria

-To direct your process to perform different actions, configure the settings in the Conditions to take this action section.
+To direct your workflow to move to different actions, configure the settings in the Conditions to take this action section.

-Below is an example of how you can configure the settings.
+For an example of how you can configure the settings, see below.

 • Status